Frequently Asked Questions

 Returns

-We are shipping perishable product(s) and therefore are not able to accept returns.
+As we are shipping perishable product(s) we are therefore not able to accept product returns.
 Unlike items that have a longer shelf life, items that are perishable cannot be restocked or resold.
-If you are not completely satisfied with your Silver Fern Farms products, please contact SupportUSA@silverfernfarms.com.
+If you are not completely satisfied with your Silver Fern Farms products, please contact us at SupportUSA@silverfernfarms.com.

 Product

-If your order is still partially frozen or very cold to the touch like you’ve just taken it out of the refridgerator it is safe to re-freeze, although there may be a loss of quality due to the moisture lost through thawing.
+If your order is still partially frozen or very cold to the touch, like you’ve just taken it out of the refrigerator, it is safe to re-freeze.

 All of our beef and lamb products are halal.
-Our venison is not halal.
+Silver Fern Farms Venison is not slaughtered according to Muslim Sharia Law.

-When opening your vacuum-packed Silver Fern Farms meat, you may notice a slightly sour, milky or nutty odor.
-This odor is the result of the natural maturation within our unique thermoform packaging as the meat ages.
-It is perfectly normal and should dissipate within a few minutes.
+When opening your vacuum-packed Silver Fern Farms meat, you may notice a slightly sour smell.
+This is a natural occurrence when the meat is preserved in vacuum packaging.
+This is called confinement odour and should dissipate within a few minutes of opening the package.

 Net Carbon Zero